tiacsys/bridle/README.md

-# Li-Pro.Net bridle to embedded environment
+# Bridle for embedded systems based on Zephyr

 **NOT FOR PRODUCT DEVELOPMENT**